Part of the Gay Charlotte Guide — bars, events & things to do.

 The Charlotte Pride Parade runs down North Tryon Street through the heart of Uptown Charlotte on Sunday, August 16, from 1–4 PM.
 The best viewing is along Tryon in the Uptown core, or near First Ward Park so you can walk into the festival as the parade wraps.
 Confirm the exact staging and route at charlottepride.org closer to the date.

-Charlotte's gay nightlife centers on South End and NoDa.
-The Scorpio is the largest gay dance-and-show club in the Carolinas; Argon is the design-forward dance bar (and hosts the Pride tea dance); Chasers in NoDa brings drag and dancing; and Sidelines, Slingshot, Petra's, and the Woodshed round out the scene.
+Charlotte's gay nightlife runs along the South Boulevard corridor and up in NoDa.
+The Scorpio is the largest gay dance-and-show club in the Carolinas; Argon is the city's video bar (and hosts the Pride tea dance); Chasers in NoDa brings drag and dancing; and Sidelines, Petra's, and the Woodshed round out the scene.
 Most run extended hours and special programming all Pride weekend.

 The LYNX Blue Line light rail is the easiest way to get around.
 It connects South End's bars to Uptown's festival and parade on a single line, with stations near First Ward Park and the Tryon route.
 Skip driving into Uptown on parade Sunday — road closures and surge pricing make the train the clear winner.

-Stay in Uptown to walk to the festival and parade (Kimpton Tryon Park, The Ivey's, JW Marriott, and Moxy are all steps from the action), or in South End to be near the bars and breweries.
+Stay in Uptown to walk to the festival and parade (The Ivey's and Moxy sit closest to First Ward Park, with the JW Marriott and Kimpton Tryon Park a short walk further), or in South End to be near the bars and breweries.
 Either way, pick a spot near a Blue Line station and you'll reach both the festival and the nightlife easily.
 Book 1–2 months ahead — Uptown fills for Pride and for arena events.

 See all upcoming LGBTQ+ events in Charlotte on Out x Out →